-Find out more about our Business Support Program.
+Find out more about our Group Training options.

-Savannah Guides Ltd is managed by a six-member Board of Directors who meet at Schools and by teleconference.
-There are three executive positions; President, Vice President & Secretary and three non-executive positions.
-All positions are honorary and the Constitution requires one third of the Board to retire each year at the Annual General Meeting.
-The Board is supported by a part-time Manager, currently based in Cairns.
+Savannah Guides Ltd is managed by a six-member Board of Directors who meet at Schools and by videoconference.
+The Board is supported by a part-time Manager based in Cairns.
 Our financial resources come from membership fees, government grants and corporate sponsorships.

 Find out more about Savannah Guides activities through our newsletter page.

 Savannah Guides received worldwide recognition when they were lauded as Best Tourism Organisation (World) and were the Australian Divisional Winner in the 2000 British Airways Tourism for Tomorrow Awards.
 The organisation has received numerous Tropical North Queensland, Queensland and Northern Territory Tourism Awards for Industry Training in the Private Sector and Tourism Services.